close

 • Testing standards

-• Decommissioning/recycling
+• De-commissioning/recycling

 Learning Outcomes

-• Review the different types of battery storage
+• Review the different types of storage

 • Identify the different types of safety hazards for batteries

-• Discuss the testing standards and certifications for safety
+• Discuss the testing standards and certifications for safety and likely changes to safety requirements over the next 2-3 years

 • Examine installation measures for batteries